-- (1) A person shall not, at any time during the protection period of a performance, make a direct recording of the performance without the authority of the performer. - (2) A person shall not, at any time during the protection period of a performance, make an indirect recording of the performance without the authority of the performer. - (3) A person shall not, at any time during the protection period of a performance, broadcast or re-broadcast the performance, either directly from the live performance or from an unauthorised recording of it, without the authority of the performer. - (4) A person shall not, at any time during the protection period of a performance, cause the live performance, or an unauthorised recording of it, to be transmitted to subscribers to a diffusion service without the authority of the performer. - (5) A person shall not, at any time during the protection period of a performance, cause a recording of the performance to be heard or seen in public if the person knows, or ought reasonably to know, that the recording is an unauthorised recording. - (6) A person shall not, at any time during the protection period of a performance, have in his or her possession any plate or recording equipment that the person knows, or ought reasonably to know, is to be used for making an unauthorised recording of the performance or a copy of such a recording. - (7) This section applies only to acts done in Australia. - (8) A person who broadcasts or re-broadcasts an authorised recording of a performance, or causes an authorised recording of a performance to be transmitted to subscribers to a diffusion service, without the authority of the performer does not, by doing so, contravene subsection (3) or (4).
+- (1) A person shall not, at any time during the protection period of a performance, make a direct recording of the performance without the authority of the performer. - (2) A person shall not, at any time during the protection period of a performance, make an indirect recording of the performance without the authority of the performer. - (3) A person shall not, at any time during the protection period of a performance, broadcast or re-broadcast the performance, either directly from the live performance or from an unauthorised recording of it, without the authority of the performer. - (5) A person shall not, at any time during the protection period of a performance, cause a recording of the performance to be heard or seen in public if the person knows, or ought reasonably to know, that the recording is an unauthorised recording. - (6) A person shall not, at any time during the protection period of a performance, have in his or her possession any plate or recording equipment that the person knows, or ought reasonably to know, is to be used for making an unauthorised recording of the performance or a copy of such a recording. - (7) This section applies only to acts done in Australia. - (7A) A person who contravenes subsection (1), (2), (3), (5) or (6) is guilty of an offence punishable on summary conviction by a fine of not more than 550 penalty units and/or imprisonment for not more than 5 years. - Note: A corporation may be fined up to 5 times the amount of the maximum fine.
+See subsection 4B(3) of the Crimes Act 1914. - (8) A person who broadcasts or re-broadcasts an authorised recording of a performance without the authority of the performer does not, by doing so, contravene subsection (3).